 Ellie and Alex were enjoying a mini-break in Scotland – their last holiday before they had their first baby – when Ellie went in to labour seven weeks early.
-The couple rushed to the local hospital and their son Jamie was born on 8th December.
+The couple rushed to the local hospital and their son Jamie was born.

 He was immediately placed in the Neonatal Intensive Care Unit (NICU) at Paisley Hospital and was put into an incubator under ventilation because he couldn’t breathe on his own.
 Ellie and Alex were delighted at the safe arrival of Jamie but were worried about what the future would hold for him.
 They were over 400 miles from home and didn’t know how long their little boy would need to stay in Scotland for.
 Ellie says: “We anxiously watched his progress, desperately hoping he would improve and get stronger.”